-STEP 6: Clean & Dry the Tank
+STEP 6: Clean & Dry the Tank Before Refill

 Now, that you have removed all the rust from the tank, it’s time to clean and dry it thoroughly.
-Pour distilled white vinegar into the tank until it is full and then seal it with the spare piece of cloth or towel.
+Pour distilled white vinegar into the tank until it is full and then seal it with a spare piece of cloth or towel.

 Let the tank sit for at least 2 hours so that all traces of vinegar are removed from inside the tank.
-After 2 hours, remove and discard everything in your gas tank and pour new gasoline in before resealing it using side-covers and other materials which were removed during the preparation process.
+After 2 hours, remove and discard everything in your gas tank and pour new gasoline in before resealing it using side covers and other materials which were removed during the preparation process.

 Apple cider vinegar and malt vinegar are also good choices but if you can get your hands on distilled white vinegar, then that’s even better.